The Prompt Course · 5 lessons · Free

 Good prompt

-I'm the CEO of a 12-person IT consulting firm in Gothenburg.
-We had a tough Q1 — revenue fell 15% vs Q4 last year, primarily because a large project was delayed to Q2.
-We have strong order intake and a realistic plan going forward.
+I am the CEO of a 12-person IT consulting firm in Gothenburg.
+We had a tough Q1 — revenue fell by 15% compared to Q4 last year, primarily because a large project was delayed until Q2.
+We have a strong pipeline and a realistic plan moving forward.

-Write a quarterly letter to our board (5 people, experienced business executives).
-The tone should be direct and accountable — acknowledge the challenge without sounding panicked.
+Write a quarterly letter to our board (5 people, experienced businesspeople).
+The tone should be direct and responsible — acknowledge the challenge without sounding panicked.
 Focus on the Q2 plan.
-Max 400 words, flowing prose, no bullet points.
+Max 400 words, running text, no bullet points.

-The difference in the answers?
+The difference in the responses?
 Night and day.

 Exercise — 15 minutes

 Choose a task you actually have on your plate today — an email you need to write, a document you need to summarize, a text you need to produce.
 Write a prompt with all five elements.
 Paste it into Claude.
-Compare with what you would have gotten if you had just written the task without context.
-Save both answers.
-You'll never go back.
+Compare it with what you would have received if you had only written the task without context.
+Save both responses.
+You will never go back.

 Lesson 02 Open